Janet Malcolm: The Journalist and the Murderer

-Further Books
+Further books

-In the posthumously published Still pictures: On Photography and Memory Malcolm writes autobiographical sketches, starting the chapters from family photographs.
+In the posthumously published Still Pictures: On Photography and Memory, Malcolm writes autobiographical sketches, starting the chapters from family photographs.

 Reception

 Malcolm's penchant for controversial subjects and tendency to insert her views into the narrative brought her both admirers and critics.
 "Leaning heavily on the techniques of psychoanalysis, she probes not only actions and reactions but motivations and intent; she pursues literary analysis like a crime drama and courtroom battles like novels," wrote Cara Parks in The New Republic in April 2013.
 Parks praised Malcolm's "intensely intellectual style" as well as her "sharpness and creativity."

-But in Esquire, Tom Junod characterized Malcolm as "a self-hater whose work has managed to speak for the self-hatred (not to mention the class issues) of a profession that has designs on being 'one of the professions' but never will be."
+In Esquire, Tom Junod characterized Malcolm as "a self-hater whose work has managed to speak for the self-hatred (not to mention the class issues) of a profession that has designs on being 'one of the professions' but never will be."
 Junod found her to be devoid of "journalistic sympathy" and observed: "Very few journalists are more animated by malice than Janet Malcolm.”
 Junod himself, however, has been criticized for a number of journalistic duplicities, including a smirking piece in Esquire which outed the actor Kevin Spacey, as well as a similarly homophobic faux profile of the singer Michael Stipe.

 Katie Roiphe summarized the tension between these polarized views, writing in 2011, "Malcolm's work, then, occupies that strange glittering territory between controversy and the establishment: she is both a grande dame of journalism, and still, somehow, its enfant terrible."

 Charles Finch wrote in 2023 "it seems safe to say that the two most important long-form journalists this country produced in the second half of the last century were Joan Didion and Janet Malcolm."

 Personal life

-She met her first husband, Donald Malcolm, at the University of Michigan, and after graduation they moved to Washington, D.C., and Janet occasionally reviewed books for The New Republic, before returning to New York.
+Malcolm met her first husband, Donald Malcolm, at the University of Michigan.
+After graduation, they moved to Washington, D.C., where Malcolm occasionally reviewed books for The New Republic before returning to New York.
 Donald reviewed books for The New Yorker in the 1950s and 1960s and served as a theater critic.
 They had a daughter, Anne, in 1963.
 Donald Malcolm died in 1975.

 Malcolm's second husband was long-time New Yorker editor Gardner Botsford, a member of the family that had originally funded The New Yorker.
-The author of A Life of Privilege, Mostly: A Memoir, he died at age 87 in September 2004.
+They married in 1975.
+The author of A Life of Privilege, Mostly: A Memoir, Botsford died at age 87 in September 2004.

 Death

-Malcolm died from lung cancer at the age of 86 on June 16, 2021, at a hospital in Manhattan.
+On June 16, 2021, Janet Malcolm died of lung cancer at the age of 86 at a Manhattan hospital.